-- Animal Show Permit Any circus, stock show, rodeo, petting zoo, pony ride or animal display in the City of Kansas City Mo., must have a special permit from the Animal Health and Public Safety Office, 2534 Prospect Ave.
-Call 816-513-9808 to request an application be faxed, or download it.
+- Animal Show Permit – Any circus, stock show, rodeo, petting zoo, pony ride or animal display in the City of Kansas City Mo., must have a special permit from the Animal Health and Public Safety Office, 2534 Prospect Ave.
+Download the Animal Display application or call 816-513-9808 to request an application be faxed.
 There is an inspection first and a $100 permit fee due at that time.
 Only one permit and fee is needed as long as the event is only held on consecutive days.

-- Commercial Animal Establishment Permit Owners of pet shops, boarding stables, boarding kennels or businesses that stock and deal in live animal commerce must have a special permit from the Animal Health and Public Safety Office at 2534 Prospect Ave.
-Call 816-513-9808 to request an application be faxed, or you can download it.
+- Commercial Animal Establishment Permit – Owners of pet shops, boarding stables, boarding kennels or businesses that stock and deal in live animal commerce must have a special permit from the Animal Health and Public Safety Office at 2534 Prospect Ave.
+Call 816-513-9808 to request an application be faxed, or you can download the Commerical Animal Establishment Permit.
 There is a $100 annual permit fee and an annual inspection prior to renewal.
 The operation must be zoned for that kind of business and meet City codes.

-- Special Exception Permit for Chickens This residential permit allows those who do not meet the 100-foot distance requirement from their neighbors to keep or maintain up to 15 chickens at a residence after first getting permission from the owners and occupants of any buildings within the minimum distance requirement.
-The Animal Health and Public Safety Office at 2534 Prospect Ave. will provide the application, or you may download information about it.
+- Special Exception Permit for Chickens – This residential permit allows those who do not meet the 100-foot distance requirement from their neighbors to keep or maintain up to 15 chickens at a residence after first getting permission from the owners and occupants of any buildings within the minimum distance requirement.
+Download this special exemption application or pick one up at the Animal Health and Public Safety Office at 2534 Prospect Ave.
 There is no fee for this permit, but it is subject to renewal after one year and every five years thereafter.